RandyGaul/qu3e/README.md

 License
 -------

-qu3e is licenseed under the [zlib license](http://en.wikipedia.org/wiki/Zlib_License).
+qu3e is licensed under the [zlib license](http://en.wikipedia.org/wiki/Zlib_License).
 See LICENSE.txt for more information.